Have you been charged with assault or battery in Louisiana? Are you concerned about your future?

 There are also specific statutes dedicated to covering the battery or assault of certain persons, such as the battery or assault of a police officer, a school teacher, a school or recreational athletic contest official, a bus operator, and more.

 The outcome of your case will depend on a variety of different factors, such as weapons used, the amount of harm done, criminal history, persons involved, and more.
 Punishment can range from hundreds to thousands of dollars in fines to days or years of jail time.
-These charges can be harsh, but an experienced assault & battery attorney in Lake Charles will work to have your charges reduced or dismissed.
+These charges can be harsh, but an experienced Lake Charles assault & battery lawyer will work to have your charges reduced or dismissed.

 When your future is hanging in the balance, you need to partner with a criminal defense team that can get you the results you want.
-As assault & battery attorneys in Lake Charles, it is our goal to reduce or beat your charges by diligently studying your case and exercising all of your rights as a citizen.
+Speak with a trusted Lake Charles assault & battery lawyer in, whose goal is to reduce or beat your charges by diligently studying your case and exercising all of your rights as a citizen.

 With years of experience and knowledge at hand, our team works hard to gather all the necessary evidence and facts to find potential flaws.
 We will question every aspect of your case and fight for justice on your behalf.